risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

 You can customize the directory for storing state data via the `spec: stateStore: dataDirectory` parameter in the `risingwave.yaml` file that you want to use to deploy a RisingWave instance.
 If you have multiple RisingWave instances, ensure the value of `dataDirectory` for the new instance is unique (the default value is `hummock`).
 Otherwise, the new RisingWave instance may crash.
 Save the changes to the `risingwave.yaml` file before running the `kubectl apply -f <...risingwave.yaml>` command.
 The directory path cannot be an absolute address, such as `/a/b`, and must be no longer than 180 characters.

+### Choose the state backend

+RisingWave supports customizing the state backend in a cluster.
+The state backend is a storage service or system for persisting the states in RisingWave.

+You can use these systems or services as the state backend:

+* MinIO
+* AWS S3
+* S3-compatible object storages
+* Google Cloud Storage
+* Azure Blob Storage
+* Apache HDFS / WebHDFS

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';